Financing Available! We have financing options available for your next project. Learn more →

 The results we deliver and the feedback from our customers speak for themselves.
 Take a moment to see what they say about working with us:

-We’d be glad to review your Concrete Footer Lanier TN project and answer any questions you may have about our services, materials, or installation process.
+We would be happy to go over your Concrete Footer Lanier TN project and answer any questions you have about our services, materials, or the installation process.

-A properly planned Concrete Footer Lanier TN protects your foundation by matching design to soil, load, and frost-depth realities.
-Correct installation and timely repair reduce long-term risk and help protect your home’s value.
+A properly planned Concrete Footer Lanier TN protects your foundation when the design is based on soil, load, and frost-depth realities instead of guesswork.
+Correct installation and timely repair lower long-term risk and help protect the value of your home.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.